wellcomecollection/docs/rfcs/034-location_location_location/README.md

     Although we don't have any examples of it on physical locations yet, a license is sufficiently core that we'll make it part of the PhysicalLocation model.

+*   We will add an optional `"link_text"` field to digital locations.

 *   Currently the `LocationType` model uses the full range of location codes supported by Sierra.

     We will replace this with a controlled set of types (similar to AccessStatus), and the Sierra transformer will make a best-effort guess to map the Sierra location code/label onto one of these types.